owntracks/booklet/docs/tech/json.md

 * `vel` is the velocity (speed) in km/h (_Optional_, integer). iOS adds this element only if it >= 0.
 * `p` is barometric pressure in kPa (kilo Pascal) (iOS > 8.1.1 only with _Extended data_ enabled)

-(The IOS device can be configured to produce or not produce fields marked as _optional_ with the Extended Data setting.)
+(The iOS device can be configured to produce or not produce fields marked as _optional_ with the Extended Data setting.)

 Notes:
 * A publish with of `"_type": "location"` with a `"b"` trigger is sent when an iOS device enters or leaves a beacon in addition to a `"_type": "transition"`: if somebody leaves and enters his home without having left the radius of detection for significant changes, a subscriber to his main topic would otherwise not get notified of any location change although beacon or circular region enter and leave transitions were generated.